TamirBasson/manipulator_project/README.md

     source install/setup.bash
     ros2 launch manipulator_project start_service.launch.py

+Note: I created a launch file specifically for checking the URDF in RVIZ, and I developed an API, move_robot.cpp, that moves the robot to a given point (without using a service).

+    ros2 launch manipulator_project rviz_urdf_check.launch.py

 After launching the lauch files you can now use the service, here are some examples:

     ros2 service call /move_to_pose manipulator_interfaces/srv/MoveToPose "{